 Here are some great options for vegan food in Israel:

--Israeli breakfast (specify vegan options like avocado toast without egg, one of the latest popular foods in Israel)
+-Israeli breakfast (specify vegan options like avocado toast without egg, one of the latest popular Israeli foods)

 -Lafa with za’atar

 If you eat a vegetarian diet (including eggs and dairy) here are some more wonderful Israeli dishes to try:

 -Israeli breakfast (sometimes served with fish)

 Cooking Israeli cuisine on your own

 If you love traditional Israeli food but can’t make it all the way across the world at the first sign of a craving, the good news is that many dishes aren’t too hard to make on your own.
 Dishes like sabich, shakshuka an schnitzel particularly lend themselves to cooking at home.
 Check out these great Israeli cookbooks to get your started – these are personal recommendations from Ronnie and my brother, so they should serve you well as you learn to prepare Israeli cuisine!